GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 The shockwaves affected all asset classes and regions.

+That prompted warnings from Japanese officials that excessive forex moves were undesirable.
+Traders said they were wary of being caught with exposed positions if the global central banks chose to step in to calm the volatility.

 Emerging market currencies across Asia and eastern Europe and South Africa's rand all buckled on fears that investors could pull out.
-Poland's zloty slumped 4 percent.
+Poland saw its zloty slump 4 percent.

-Europe's safety play, the 10-year German government bond, surged with yields tumbling back into negative territory and a new record low.
+Europe's natural safety play, the 10-year German government bond, surged to send its yields tumbling back into negative territory and a new record low.

-Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained nearly two full points in price to yield 1.577 percent.
-Earlier, the yield dipped to 1.406 percent.
+Investors stampeded into low-risk sovereign bonds, with U.S. 10-year notes gained two full points in price to yield 1.521 percent.
+Earlier, the yield dipped to 1.406 percent, only slightly higher than a record low 1.38 percent reached in July 2012.

+"Right now it's 'every man for himself' safety buying," said Tom Tucci, head of Treasuries trading at CIBC in New York.

 Across the Atlantic, investors were pricing in less chance of another hike in U.S. interest rates given the Federal Reserve had cited a British exit from the EU as one reason to be cautious on tightening.